opencog/atomspace/examples/pattern-matcher/README.md

     the AtomSpace.
 * absent.scm: Use the AssignLink to set state; use AbsentLink to check for the absence of atoms in the AtomSpace.
+* define.scm: using DefineLinks to create patterns out of parts.

 Some simpler applications showing some things one can do, and how to do them.